-Aircraft Operator Equipage
+Impact on Airspace Users

 The feasibility of any required aircraft operator equipage should be investigated and operational consequences assessed.
-A potential area of concern is losing the destination airport and one or more alternative airports at the same moment in case of a system failure.
-ECA does not support simultaneous RTO operations.

 There is an expectation that on-board systems will not be affected by remote tower operations, and the group suggests ensuring that the solutions remain independent of aircraft equipage.